Table of Contents

 Since there is a lot of data for each pool, we make use of tooltips to show the finer details.
 For example, hovering over an asset name will show the current price of the asset and a seven day price chart, as well as the percentage change for that period; hovering over the TVL will show the amount of each token in the pool; hovering over the fees will show the amount collected in each asset.

-DeFi Watch is a decentralized finance historical data aggregator.
+Yield Samurai is a decentralized finance historical data aggregator.
 It allows you to explore and analyze pool prospects on different platforms and apps to find the best place to earn interest on your cryptocurrency holdings.